 Do I tell them I searched?

 As a general rule, we do not want the kids to know that we have searched their room.
 HIDE YOUR TRACKS.
 It is dangerous to use the fact that you searched their room as punishment.
 You become the enemy who can’t be trusted when all you were trying to do is figure out the truth.
 This is not always the case and if you have doubts, contact us.
-Do not apologize.
-We apologize when we do things wrong, not when we are trying to protect our kids.

 What am I looking for?

 Depending on the suspect behavior this will vary:

 - glass, wood or plastic pipes, rolling papers, bongs and all of the above in a home-made version (I worked with a parent who found a pipe made out of a seashell and a straw.)

 - plastic bags